 Character Experiences at Magic Kingdom

-- Tinker Bell & the Lost Treasure: Tinker Bell
+- Tinker Bell & the Lost Treasure: Tinker Bell (days vary)

 - Main Street Philharmonic

 All of the above cavalcades and processionals move along the normal parade route from Frontierland to Main Street, U.S.A.
 Shortly after the conclusion of a cavalcade, some characters will appear above Town Square at the train station.
 We've regularly seen the princesses and Mickey, Minnie, Donald, Daisy and Pluto greeting guests down below.
 While not advertised as its own cavalcade, we've also seen Winnie the Pooh and Tigger, accompanied by Eeyore, Piglet and Rabbit riding in a Main Street trolley.
 They travel down Main Street, venture around the Cinderella Castle hub and end their journey back in Town Square.
 The Hundred Acre Woods friends alternate with the Dapper Dans.